-Be sure to write down everything you remember about the accident as soon as you possibly can.
+Be sure to write down everything you remember about the accident as soon as possible.
 Over time, memories can fade, and details can become less vivid.
-Record your injuries, pain, and symptoms in a clear narrative that an attorney can follow later.
+Record your injuries, pain, and symptoms in a narrative that an attorney can follow later.

 Make Official Reports

 Making official reports is another way to keep documentation of the accident.
-In injury cases, it’s essential to have as much documentation on hand as possible.
-Don’t embellish or exaggerate, but write down as much detail as you can remember.
+In injury cases, having as much documentation on hand as possible is essential.
+Don’t embellish or exaggerate; write down as much detail as you can remember.

 Seek Help From an Experienced Attorney

 Personal injury cases can be extremely complex, even when they seem relatively clear-cut.
-An attorney can guide you through the legal processes, and ensure that you don’t get taken advantage of.
+An attorney can guide you through the legal processes and ensure you are not taken advantage of.
 Remember: the defense’s goal is to discredit your claim.
 An experienced personal injury lawyer will be on your side and take every action possible to prevent that from happening.

 Contact a New York Personal Injury Lawyer